 - You should always be productive, with your eyes on the prize and your goals in front of you

 - You should buy MY system because my system works for everyone!

 - You should attend family gatherings because if you don't you'll break (someone's) heart

 - You should be on the Social Networking sites because all successful businesses are these days...you know

 A whole lot of finger wagging going on, isn't there?
 It's no wonder that "should" slips easily out of our mouths with little thought for "want," and often without detection.
-In the face of "should," one's capacity to act when faced with uncertain outcomes, to flex when presented with new information, and to otherwise be guided by what is true and correct for you is hard to access.
+In the face of "should," one's capacity to navigate life in alignment with what is true and correct is difficult.
 When you do realize that you don't want to do something that is contrary to some "should," the internal dialogue can become excruciatingly loud.

 What about "want?"

 It should be easy (isn't that funny?) to replace "should" with "want" and answer, instead of "Should I?,"Do I want to?"
 But it is often not the case.
 If you have been putting your wants on the back burner in favor of the needs, wants and opinions of others, "want" presents some problems.